martin68/apt-smart/README.rst

 Contact
 -------

-The latest version of `apt-mirror-updater` is available on PyPI_ and GitHub_.
+The latest version of `apt-smart` is available on PyPI_ and GitHub_.
 The documentation is hosted on `Read the Docs`_ and includes a changelog_.
 For bug reports please create an issue on GitHub_.
-If you have questions, suggestions, etc. feel free to send me an e-mail at `peter@peterodding.com`_.

 License
 -------

 This software is licensed under the `MIT license`_.

+© 2019 martin68
 © 2018 Peter Odding.